devopsyuva/terraform-deep-dive/T02-Terraform-resources/README.md

 ```
 - After that, we have create a resources on AWS (current provider for this examples) like Instances, VPC etc.,
 - We have created single file "main.tf" for all resources.
-- Final task, is to init, plan and apply.
+- Final task is to run init, plan and apply.
 ```
 #terraform init
 #terraform plan